 Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

-As one of the main reasons for infertility in men, varicocele should be treated in time and by the hands of a specialist.
-Varicocele surgery also called varicocelectomy and varicose vein surgery is a surgical procedure through which the swollen part of a damaged vessel in the scrotum is cut off so that the blood can flow just as normal in the reproductive organs.
+As one of the main reasons for infertility in men, varicocele should be treated in time.
+Varicocele surgery, also called varicocelectomy, is a surgical procedure in which doctors cure damaged vessels.

 What Is Varicocele Surgery?

 Varicocelectomy is a surgical treatment designed to eliminate varicocele, especially if it causes pain, dry skin, and infertility.
 In varicocele surgery, the damaged vein is either closed or cut so that the blood is directed to healthy arteries.